jvallera/Digital-Civic-Underground/README.md

 In [this Repository](https://github.com/jvallera/DCU/) you can find, share, comment and remix content.</sub> These are the themes we're working on.
 Feel free to add an issue or comment.</sub>

-* [Events](https://www.eventbrite.com/o/event-organized-by-julia-vallera-4477972915)Images.
-Join our next event or connect with us to contribute to future events.
+* [Events](https://www.eventbrite.com/o/event-organized-by-julia-vallera-4477972915): Join our next event or connect with us to contribute to future events.
-* [Documentation](https://medium.com/tag/digital-civic-underground).
-We want to document and share frequently.
+* [Documentation](https://medium.com/tag/digital-civic-underground): We want to document and share frequently.
 Our events are recorded via video and summarized in blog posts.
-* [Connecting]() We want to connect with likeminded individuals.
+* [Connecting](): We want to connect with likeminded individuals.
 If you or someone you know would like to connect please let us know.

 ---
 ## Thank you